 Pushups can help you measure muscular strength and endurance.
 If you're just starting a fitness program, do modified pushups on your knees.
-If you're generally fit, do classic pushups.
-For both types:
+If you're generally fit and able to do them, do classic pushups.
+Follow these steps for both types:

 - Lie facedown on the floor with your elbows bent and your palms next to your shoulders.